What is condo insurance and what does it cover?

 Something you may want to consider is what insurance companies refer to as “floaters,” “riders” or “endorsements.”
 Essentially, an endorsement is an additional coverage for a high-priced category of an item that exceeds the normal limits on your policy.
 For example, someone on your condo policy owns a very expensive ring that is valued at $15,000.
 Because most insurance companies cap their coverage for jewelry well below $15,000, you would need an endorsement or floater to make sure your jewelry is properly covered.
 While it varies by company, floaters extend to other items as well as jewelry—such as works of art, musical equipment, and even guns.

 Scheduled Floater or Scheduled Endorsement

-Continuing with the theme of an endorsement, a scheduled endorsement or floater is for one specific item that is of high value - rather than the above described unscheduled endorsement which is specific of a category of item.
-Within this type of coverage, you must take the item (jewelry, fine art, piece of equipment) to get appraised.
+Continuing with the theme of an endorsement, a scheduled endorsement or floater is for one specific item that is of high value—rather than the above described unscheduled endorsement which is specific to a category of item.
+Within this type of coverage, you must take the item (jewelry, fine art, a piece of equipment) to get appraised.
 Once appraised, your insurance company will determine a premium based on the appraisal.